tylerwolverton/Guildhall/FPS/ReadMe.md

         binds the program and the additional state for you.
-    [x] Add `RenderContext::GetOrCreateShader(...)` to support a database of shaders [-] Implement `RenderContext::BindShaderByName` or `RenderContext::BindShaderStateByName` [ ] Support a `Material` class to make managing material data easier.
+    [x] Add `RenderContext::GetOrCreateShader(...)` to support a database of shaders [-] Implement `RenderContext::BindShaderByName` or `RenderContext::BindShaderStateByName` [-] Support a `Material` class to make managing material data easier.
-    [ ] Should encapsulate a `ShaderState` and relevant data needed for the material [-] Define a data format you like.
+    [x] Should encapsulate a `ShaderState` and relevant data needed for the material [-] Define a data format you like.
-    [-] Define a `Material` class you can use that works with our data [ ] Must be able to support owning at least one UBO for material specific data?
+    [-] Define a `Material` class you can use that works with our data [x] Must be able to support owning at least one UBO for material specific data?
         [ ] Can set material specific textures
         [ ] Can set material specific samplers
-        [ ] Can set your engine specific constants (spec/tint)
-    [ ] Can make a material from file
+        [x] Can set your engine specific constants (spec/tint) [x] Can make a material from file
-    [ ] Can call `RenderContext::BindMaterial` to bind the shader and all data assocated with the material
+    [x] Can call `RenderContext::BindMaterial` to bind the shader and all data assocated with the material

 -------